My Home Food That’s Amore- Hounded by the Whore – Pasta alla Puttanesca

 Monthly Archives: November 2010

-Gamberetti = shrimps Gamberi = prawns Gamberoni = large prawns I suppose one could make this dish with gamberi (ordinary prawns) just as well … but sometimes, I think that size does matter and so I chose to make this … Continue reading
+Gamberetti = shrimps Gamberi = prawns Gamberoni = large or king prawns I suppose one could make this dish with gamberi (ordinary prawns) just as well … but sometimes, I think that size does matter and so I chose to … Continue reading

 In the days of yore, before all kinds of foods were available all year round and not just when in season, it used to be that green salad (lettuce and all its leafy cousins) was only eaten during the warmer … Continue reading